 ALIVE (Aboriginal Life in Vancouver Enhancement) Society exists to promote, enhance and foster the social, economic, and cultural well-being and health of Aboriginal peoples in Vancouver.

-Working within a place-based framework to develop inclusive strategies to support Aboriginal individuals, families, and extended families wherever they find themselves; ALIVE creates opportunities for urban Aboriginal people in the City of Vancouver to fully engage as citizens in their neighbourhoods and in the city as a whole.
+Working within a place-based framework to develop inclusive strategies to support Aboriginal individuals, families and extended families where they find themselves, ALIVE creates opportunities for urban Aboriginals in the city of Vancouver to fully engage as citizens in their neighbourhoods and in the city as a whole.

 We reach out to our community on an ongoing basis to ensure we remain fully accountable to our members and communities to which they belong.
 ALIVE strives to build effective partnerships and collaboratives, promoting initiatives and strategies that Enhance the experiences of both Aboriginal and non-Aboriginal communities.

 - 39 youth leaders have been trained with ALIVE’s Rise program

 - In BC, 78% of Indigenous peoples are now living in urban and off-reserve areas.